 On one hand I’m really, really annoyed by this…

 I bring this up because I had similar feelings about Jerome not being the Joker.
 All of the connections, from his look and mannerisms to his criminal antics, seemed a bit too on the nose.
 After all, the other super-villains in this series were clear from the start: no one was guessing who Penguin was, or the Riddler, or Catwoman.
 We knew who they were.
 As for Jerome, he was always just Jerome.
-This lack of subtly, as well as having no confirmation from the writers and show’s creators, made me wonder if Jerome wasn’t a lead-in, an opening act if you will, to the real Joker.
+This lack of subtly, as well as having no confirmation from the show’s writers, made me wonder if Jerome wasn’t a lead-in, an opening act if you will, to the real Joker.

 “The plot thickens” indeed.